 The fifth thing to consider when you're wondering if your marriage is over and if you should get a divorce is your partner’s attitude.
 If your partner has hurt your feelings or not met your needs and you feel like you hate them, how do they respond?
 Are they defensive and hostile and refuse to see a therapist?
 If they are then you probably need a separation because they aren’t teachable.
 However, if they are willing to take ownership for their part and willing to see a marriage therapist, then they are teachable and there’s hope.
 You should not leave your partner if they are teachable and willing to work on themselves and the marriage.
 Now, just because they’re teachable doesn’t mean they are going to be perfect at executing the changes you desire because perhaps the changes rub up against their earlier attachment wounds or childhood abuse.
 So, they may not be the best at executing the changes you desire because that may take a while.
 But if their heart is in the right place, if they're willing to change, if they're willing to look at their part, if they're willing to see a therapist, then give them another chance.

 So, if you're in a marriage slump or if you get into one in the future and you want to give up, remember these five things.
 First, wait, because you're probably in fight or flight.
 Second, talk with trusted friends who are pro marriage to get their perspective.
 Third, zoom out to look for progress over the past few months to years.
 Fourth, see a therapist for an extended period of time.
 And fifth, check for your partner's attitude.
 If they're open and teachable, hang in there and keep working on your marriage.

-What else do you feel would be helpful when wondering "Is my marriage over?" or "Should I get a divorce?"
+Leave a comment below on what else people should consider when wondering "is my marriage over?" or "should I get a divorce?"